Posts Tagged ‘Joss Whedon’

 July 16th, 2009 by Michael

-DrHorribleSo, here’s some cool news: Joss Whedon’s brilliant Dr. Horrible’s Sing Along Blog is up for an emmy award for the ultra-obscure Outstanding Special Class Short-Format Live-Action Entertainment Programs category.
+DrHorribleSo, here’s some cool news: Joss Whedon’s brilliant Dr. Horrible’s Sing-Along Blog is up for an emmy award for the ultra-obscure Outstanding Special Class Short-Format Live-Action Entertainment Programs category.
 Which, appropriately enough, sounds like it should come from a Whedon musical.

 In related Emmy news, Dr. Horrible Star Neil Patrick Harris was nominated for his supporting role in How I Met Your Mother.
 He’s also hosting the show!
 Yay!